 English

-INTENT – Our Vision for English:
+Our Vision & Intent for English:

-In English, we aim to empower and enrich our children’s vocabulary and so prepare them for the next stage in their educational journey and beyond.
-We don’t want any child to be hindered or held back by a deficit of language as a result of deprivation.
-We want them to be able to articulate themselves and their learning through a wide bank of subject specific terminology as well as being creative and innovative in their speech and writing.
-We aim to inspire our children to become fluent, confident life-long readers who can discuss the joy of literature as well as develop their own style and expression through wide opportunities for writing.
+Learning to express ideas through speaking, reading and writing are fundamental skills for children and young people's success in education and beyond.
+At Totley All Saints, it is our aim that all children at our school will be able to articulate themselves and their learning as a result of language rich opportunities and experience with a wide bank of vocabulary and subject specific terminology.
+We want children to be creative and innovative in their speech and writing and we aim to inspire our children to become fluent, confident life-long readers who can discuss the joy of literature as well as develop their own style and expression through wide opportunities for writing.

 Our Curriculum reflects the ethos and aims of the school as well as the context from which our children derive.
-This means that our curriculum provides the necessary building blocks to develop the necessary knowledge and skills, whilst also promoting British Values, healthy lifestyles and mental well being, plus excellent behaviour and attitudes.
+This means that our curriculum provides the necessary building blocks to develop the fundamental knowledge and skills, whilst also promoting British Values, healthy lifestyles and mental well being, plus excellent behaviour and attitudes.
 It is underpinned with a large emphasis on SMSC development, a strong practical outworking for others in line with our Christian ethos, whilst also building character and readiness for the next stages of education and the learning journey beyond.

 To find out more about how we teach Early Reading and Phonics, please visit our Phonics & Early Reading page.